Policies & Guidelines

 Both Company events and/or event-related travel must not conflict with a student's class schedule.

-Both Content presentations (non-recruiting, educational in nature or focused on a specific topic of interest to students) can begin September 8, 2014 and must be open to both classes.
-Content presentations are limited to four per semester; two of the four can be held prior to October 27, 2014.
+Both Industry Education Events (educational in nature or focused on a specific topic of interest to students outside of recruiting) can begin September 8, 2014 and must be open to both classes.
+Industry Education Events are limited to four per semester; two of the four can be held prior to October 27, 2014.

 2nd Year 2nd Year Company recruiting events can begin on September 8, 2014.